Neekiitag/cloud-computing-technical-discussions/README.md

 # cloud-computing-technical-discussions
-This is a demo repo for the purpose of documentation for the 'Fundamentals of Cloud Computing' course by Duke University on coursera.
+This is a repo for the purpose of documentation for the 'Fundamentals of Cloud Computing' course by Duke University on coursera.
 The link of this course is as follows -

 [Coursera link - Cloud Computing Foundations: Duke University](https://www.coursera.org/learn/cloud-computing-foundations-duke/home/)